astronomer/astro-sdk/python-sdk/docs/astro/sql/operators/load_file.rst

 Loading from MinIO
 ~~~~~~~~~~~~~~~~~~
 MinIO is a High-Performance Object Storage released under GNU Affero General Public License v3.0.
 It is API-compatible with the Amazon S3 cloud storage service.
 While loading files from MinIO to the database please make sure the MinIO server is up and running.
+Also, It's important to pass ``endpoint_url`` in connection to distinguish between S3 and MinIO connection.
 Following is an example of a MinIO connection:

 .. code-block::